alex07guedes/TrustBank/README.md

-DEAPC Project - Online Banking
+TrustBank - Online Banking System

-Application Objectives:

-  Manage customer accounts;

-  Manage/analyze/verify transactions;

-  Check payment information.
+📌 Description

+    TrustBank is an online banking system developed for the DEAPC project.
+    This system allows users to manage their accounts, execute transactions, and check payment details in a secure environment.
+    It also provides an admin dashboard for managing users and transactions.

+⚙️ Functionality

+    ✅ User Account Management: Users can register, log in, and manage their profiles.

+    💰 Transactions & Payments: Users can transfer money between accounts and check transaction history.

+    📊 Balance Inquiry: Users can check their current account balance at any time.

+    🔐 Admin Dashboard: Administrators can manage user accounts and oversee transactions.

+    🗃️ Database Integration: MySQL is used to store user and transaction data.

-Technologies Used:
+🛠️ Technologies Used

-  XAMPP: For local server environment.
+    XAMPP: Local server environment.

     PHP & MySQL: Backend development and database management.

     HTML, CSS & JavaScript: Frontend design and user interaction.

-User Types:
+👥 User Types

-  Administrator;

-  User.

-Available Features for Users:

-  View account details;

-  View transactions between accounts;

-  Execute payments;

-  Check available account balance.
+    Administrator: Manages users and transactions.

+    User: Can check balances, perform transactions, and manage accounts.

-System Components:
+🏗️ System Components

-  Database
+    🔹 Database

-  The system uses MySQL to store user and transaction data.
+        Stores user and transaction data.

-  Tables include users, transactions, and accounts.
+        Main tables: users, transactions, accounts.

-  Index Page
+    🔹 Index Page

-  The main landing page where users can navigate to login or sign up.
+        Landing page with navigation to login and signup.

-Login Page
+    🔹 Login Page

-  Users can log in using their credentials.
+        Users and administrators can log in with their credentials.

-  Administrators have separate access.

-Signup Page
+    🔹 Signup Page

-  New users can create an account.
+        New users can register and create an account.

-  Account details are stored in the database.

-Admin Login & Admin Page

-  Administrators have a dedicated login.

-  The admin page allows management of users and transactions.
+    🔹 Admin Panel

+        Admins can oversee user transactions and manage accounts.

-User Dashboard
+    🔹 User Dashboard

-Allows users to:
+        Users can:

-  View account balance.
+            View their balance.

-  Check past transactions.
+            Check transaction history.

-  Execute new transactions.
+            Execute payments and transfers.